 That night the king, wracked by guilt over what he had done, couldn’t sleep.
 He remembered all the good things the Bodhisatta had done and was distressed because he’d never witnessed him commit even a minor offense, he was just relying on the word of others.
 His chief queen reassured him that his safety was important and even his own son must be slayed if there was any risk.
 One of the king’s dogs, who the Bodhisatta gave food to, heard this discussion and vowed to save the Bodhisatta’s life.

 The king had been watching from his window and saw the Bodhisatta head to the park, so he followed him.
 He knew if the Bodhisatta was his enemy he’d marshal troops and prepare to attack; if he was his friend, he’d gather his belongings to leave.
 At the park the king saw the Bodhisatta coming out of his hut with his bag packed and, pretending ignorance, asked why he was leaving in such haste.
-When the Bodhisatta said he knew everything by reading the dog’s thoughts, the king admitted his sin and apologized.
+When the Bodhisatta answered that he’d read the dog’s thoughts and knew everything, the king admitted his sin and apologized.
 But the Bodhisatta would not reconsider leaving.
 He preached one final time to the king and then settled far away in a forest near a frontier village.

 With the Bodhisatta gone, the advisors went back to cheating people in court.
-Worried that the Bodhisatta would return and again cut off their ill-gotten profit they wanted to make sure didn’t come back.
+But they worried that the Bodhisatta would return and again cut off their ill-gotten profit, so they needed to make sure he didn’t come back.
 The Bodhisatta was a friend of the chief queen and his attachment to her could be a reason to return, so they plotted to have her killed.
-They told the king his queen and the Bodhisatta had been sending messages making plans for her to kill the king and put the Bodhisatta on the throne.
+They told the king that his queen and the Bodhisatta had been sending messages making plans for her to kill the king and put the Bodhisatta on the throne.
 They repeated the lie until the king believed it, and without investigating he ordered his advisors to cut up her body and throw the pieces onto a dunghill.
 After her assassination, four princes vowed revenge for their mother.
 Word of this reached the Bodhisatta and he knew that only he could convince the princes to forgive their father and thus save them from doing evil.

 The next day the residents of the village gave him monkey meat for alms.
 After eating, he cleaned the pelt and took it with him to the city where he urged the princes not to murder their father and promised he would reconcile the situation.
 They agreed.
 The Bodhisatta returned to the royal park and sat down on his monkey skin.
 The park keeper sent word of his arrival to the king, and the king, filled with joy at the chance to see his friend, went to meet the Bodhisatta, bringing his five advisors with him.